Hierarchic Kernel Recursive Least-Squares

-A number of authors have also explored non-stationary kernel design and local-region based hyper-parameter optimization to accommodate spatiotemporal variations \cite{Plagemann2008,Garg2012}.
-However, the hyper-parameter optimization problem in these methods is non-convex and leads to a significant computational overhead.
+A number of authors have also explored non-stationary kernel design and local-region based hyperparameter optimization to accommodate spatiotemporal variations \cite{Plagemann2008,Garg2012}.
+However, the hyperparameter optimization problem in these methods is non-convex and leads to significant computational overhead.
 As our results show, the presented method can far outperform a variant of the NOn-stationary Space TIme variable Latent Length scale Gaussian Process (NOSTILL-GP) algorithm \cite{Garg2012}.
-The Kriged Kalman Filter (KKF) \cite{Kriged} models evolution of weights of a kernel model with a linear model over time.
-Unlike KKF, our method is not limited to have a linear model over time and can be extended to multi-dimensional data sets.
-It should be noted that works in the area of Deep Neural Network \cite{Deep_NN_Survey} and recently Deep GP \cite{Deep_GP} is the fact that our algorithm utilizes a hierarchic approach to model weights instead of having multiple layers of neurons or Gaussian functions.
+The Kriged Kalman Filter (KKF) \cite{Kriged} models the evolution of weights of a kernel model with a linear model over time.
+Unlike KKF, our method is not limited to have a linear model over time and can be extended to multidimensional datasets.
+The main difference between the presented method with the current stream of works in deep learning \cite{Deep_NN_Survey} and deep Gaussian process \cite{Deep_GP} is the fact that our algorithm utilizes a hierarchic approach to model weights instead of having multiple layers of neurons or Gaussian functions.
 In addition, the presented algorithm is convex and improves the computational cost.

-This paper is organized as follows: In section \ref{Hierarchic Kernel Recursive Least-Squares}, the main algorithm is presented in detail.
-In section \ref{Experimental Results}, four problem domains are exemplified and the result of the method for modeling them are presented and computational cost is compared to the literature.
+This paper is organized as follows: In section \ref{Deep Kernel Recursive Least-Squares}, the main algorithm is presented in detail.
+In section \ref{Experimental Results}, three problem domains are exemplified and the result of the method for modeling them are presented and computational cost is compared to the literature.
 Finally, conclusions and discussion are given in Section \ref{Conclusion}.